kaden175ck/CPSC233-S/README.md

-# CPSC233-S
+# CPSC233-S  (Team F)
-this is for cpsc233 java only;typo, written by S
+this is for cpsc233 java only;typo, written by Haoyang Shi Team F